 Grizzly bears are classified in the carnivore order.
 However, they eat a wide variety of food items derived from both plants and animals.

 Grizzly bears forage on the sunny slopes looking for dead animals to scavenge.
-If lucky, then will find moose, elk or deer that didn’t make it through the winter.
+If lucky, then find moose, elk, or deer that didn’t make it through the winter.

 They have powerful long claws to dig out deep roots and tubers.
 Bears will also eat salmon carcasses from the fish that died after spawning.

-In the summer, the bears are most likely found near wet meadows, along rivers, marsh edges and in wetland areas.
+In the summer, the bears are most likely found near wet meadows, along rivers, marsh edges, and wetland areas.
 They favor these areas because of the abundance of plants and grasses.

 Grizzly bears also have a liking for fruits such as blueberries and huckleberries, which they consume in large quantities.